microsoft/react-native-windows-samples/website/versioned_docs/version-0.66/ReactInstanceSettings-api-windows.md

 When [`UseDirectDebugger`](#usedirectdebugger) is enabled, this controls the port that the JavaScript engine debugger will run on.

+### DebuggerRuntimeName
+ string `DebuggerRuntimeName`

+Name to associate with the JavaScript runtime when debugging.
+This name will show up in the list of JavaScript runtimes to attach to in edge://inspect or other debuggers

 ### EnableByteCodeCaching
  bool `EnableByteCodeCaching`